 Despite its versatility to adapt and adhere to any flooring base, microcement is mostly used in domestic and commercial environments.
 Also, it is not only used to cover floors, but also walls, stairs, facades, etc.

 Recently, its use has been concentrated merely on architectural and aesthetic purposes for indoor environments.
-Microcement is affordable, this makes it a strong competitor to polished concrete.
+Microcement is affordable, this makes it a strong competitor to concrete polished floor.

 However, this competence occurs only in the field of residential, administrative and commercial buildings.
 When it comes to the industrial sector for industrial buildings, factories, etc., polished concrete is the appropriate finish for these floors.